 691.01.01 GENERAL

-This section specifies the coating systems used for rehabilitation of existing access manholes.
+This section specifies the coating systems used for rehabilitation of existing access manholes and new concrete sanitary sewer manholes.

 Where required by the approved plans, existing manholes shall be rehabilitated and an approved corrosion protective coating applied to their interior surfaces, as specified herein.

-The approved coating system shall be applied to all exposed concrete, grout, mortar, and cementitious surfaces within the manhole, including bench, channel, invert, risers, cones, adjusting rings, etc. Coating of the metallic manhole frame and cover shall not be required.
+The approved coating system shall be applied to all exposed concrete, grout, mortar, and cementitious surfaces within the manhole, including bench, channel from above the spring line, risers, cones, adjusting rings, etc. Coating of the metallic manhole frame and cover shall not be required.
 Corroded manhole frame and cover shall be replaced as noted in the Drawings.

 Manhole coating work shall take place after CIPP lining work.